NASM CNC Study Guide

 We should look at the current laws that regulate the supplement industry.

-The FDA actually performs random inspections on an annual basis in order to ensure the companies are doing as they should.
+The FDA performs random inspections annually to ensure the companies are doing as they should.

 Guidelines for Supplement Selection

 The approach of being evidence-based includes the evaluation of safety and effectiveness based upon the strength of research and the population that is studied, the potency of the supplement’s formula, the included dosages and their ingredient forms, and if the supplement or any ingredients are legal or not.
-Once the supplement goes through the right testing, it is good to go.
+Once the supplement goes through the right testing.

 Strength of Research

 One of the biggest variants when it comes to supplements is going to be their level of evidence that backs them.
-There are many supplements that promise one thing and then you never know if it really works, unless you look at what kind of evidence they have.
+Many supplements promise one thing and then you never know if it really works, unless you look at what kind of evidence they have.

-The most credible sources are going to be the national institute of health’s office of dietary supplements, the micronutrient information center of the Linus Pauling institute, and then there are some other big name reputable sources to be found.
+The most credible sources will be the national institute of health’s office of dietary supplements, the micronutrient information center of the Linus Pauling Institute, and then there are some other big name reputable sources to be found.

 Dosages, Ingredient Form, and Study Populations